 Andreas Batke was born on 4 May 1962 and joined STRABAG AG as a land surveyor on 1 April 1991.
 He has been a member of the works council since May 1998.
 Andreas Batke currently serves as chairman of the group works council and member of the Supervisory Board of STRABAG AG, Cologne.
-He was appointed to the Supervisory Board of STRABAG SE by the STRABAG SE works council and has been a member of the STRABAG SE Supervisory Board since 1 October 2009.
+He was appointed to the Supervisory Board of STRABAG SE by the STRABAG SE works council for an indefinite period of time and has been a member of the STRABAG SE Supervisory Board since 1 October 2009.
 He has been vice chairman of the STRABAG SE works council since 14 October 2014.